 Bring 4 quarts of water to a boil and properly season with 2 tablespoons salt.
 Add 50 grams pasta and cook about until al dente.

-While the pasta is cooking, brown 10 grams of pancetta in a pan with a little olive oil, then remove from heat, remove the guanciale, and add a splash of white wine.
-Add 2 tablespoons tomatoes (fresh or high quality canned and crushed) and 1/8 teaspoon salt.
+While the pasta is cooking, brown 10 grams or so of Guanciale in a pan with a little olive oil, then remove from heat, remove the guanciale, and add a splash of white wine.
+Add 1/4 cup or less tomatoes (fresh or high quality canned and crushed) and 1/8 teaspoon salt.
 Cook for about 5 minutes.

 When the pasta is ready, drain and add it to the sauce along with the reserved guanciale.
 Add generous grindings of black pepper and about 10 grams grated high-quality imported pecorino romano cheese.
 Plate and serve at once, with additional pecorino, black pepper, and olive oil.